dsidavis/DSIWeb/content/office_hours.md

 # Office Hours

-We are available for at the DSI Classroom (Shiellds 360) to help with your data science related reserach problems.
-While drop ins are welcome, hours are subject to change and we recommend you contact the individual you want to meet with in advance and send them a brief description of your problem/questions.
+We are available at the DSI Classroom (Shiellds 360) to help with your data science related reserach problems.
+While drop-ins are welcome, hours are subject to change and we recommend you contact the individual you want to meet with in advance with a brief description of your problem/questions.
 Not sure who you should meet with?
 [Contact us](mailto:datascience@ucdavis.edu) and we'll refer you to one of our data scientists.

 ## FALL 2018